-While visiting Copenhagen, you are going to find many different sites to see.
-One place you won’t to miss is Rosenborg Castle.
-What makes Rosenborg Castle Copenhagen’s must see attraction is the fact that it has been so well preserved and houses some of the best Danish relics.
+While visiting Copenhagen, one place you won’t want to miss is Rosenborg Castle.
+What makes Rosenborg Castle one of Copenhagen’s must-see attractions is the fact that it has been so well preserved and houses some of the best Danish relics.

 Ground Floor of Rosenborg Castle

 When you walk into the part of the castle, you will truly feel like you have stepped back in time.
 With its dark wooden paneling, it feels less opulent that the upper floors and appears to have a more Medieval vibe.

 It is the best-preserved room and the most important area of the original castle.